 - Any other things worth noting?

-Tim emphasises that engagement is fundamental to every use case.
-So, make sure you put the people in the centre of the implementation.
-Data science is always a tech problem, but never just a tech problem.
+Tim emphasizes that engagement is fundamental to every use case.
+So, make sure you put the people in the center of the implementation.
+Data science is always a tech problem, but never just a tech problem!